 4 VTS MANAGER

-The VTS Authority may establish the post of a VTS Manager.
-The VTS Manager is responsible for managing and co-ordinating the activities of the VTS centre on behalf of the VTS Authority.
+The VTS Authority may establish a VTS Manager position.
+The VTS Manager is responsible for managing and co-ordinating the activities of the VTS centre.
 In some cases, a VTS Manager may have the responsibility for more than one VTS centre.

-The manager should have knowledge of the principles and practices of the particular VTS, the types of service provided and the overall structure and capabilities of the VTS organisation.
+The manager should have knowledge of the principles and practices of the particular VTS, the types of service provided, contingency plans and the overall structure of the organisation.
 This VTS knowledge may be gained through experience as a VTS Operator or VTS Supervisor.
-Such experience would be particularly relevant where the role includes responsibilities for VTS contingency planning.
-The manager should also possess managerial qualifications required by the Competent or VTS Authority concerned.
+The manager should have managerial experience to effectively lead and manage operations to deliver VTS services.

 An example of the format for a VTS Manager’s job description is provided in APPENDIX 3.